Muldero/AgentBasedBsubtilis/README.md

 Grid_Source_Script.R - This will run many simulations with different bounds on stress thresholds.
 These results are used in Figs 5, 6, and S7.

+G_e_diffusion.R - Realistically simulates glutamate flow into a nonsignaling biofilm and calculates the mean internal and external glutamate by time and depth.

-K_diffusion.R - Calculates the oscillations of potassium caused by a signaling biofilm over several minutes out to a distance of 10 mm.
+K_diffusion.R - Calculates the oscillations of potassium caused by a signaling biofilm over several minutes out to a distance of 4 mm.

 K_sync_simulation.R - Given a distance, takes the return from K_diffusion.R and runs 10 simulations of a biofilm beign exposed to the K+ oscillations caused